Chateau de Commarque Hotels

 Between Sarlat and Les Eyzies in the valley of the River Beune, is the fascinating Château de Commarque originating from the 12th century.
 It stands at the crossroads of two important routes - one from Brive to Bergerac and one from Perigeux to Cahors.
 The castle was abandoned and completely covered in brambles until it was 'rediscovered' in the 1970s.

 Exploring the Chateau de Commarque

+The castle was a veritable village all surrounded by fortified walls.
 The dominant buildings are the Keep and Great Hall.
 The Keep was built in two parts and has a 12th century Romanesque tower and a Gothic keep.
-Next to this is the Great Hall.

 Below these are the remains of the Oven House and the Buttress House Tower.
 The Buttress House Tower has survived well enough to give a good idea of the original shape and size of this house.
 The Chapel of Saint John has also left enough remains to give an impression of its original structure.
 Lastly there is The House Tower but very little of this remains.

-To visit close to Chateau de Commarque
+Visiting the Chateau de Commarque

 The chateau is open every day from the 1st May to the Toussaints holiday in October.
 It is always open from 10.00-18.00 and longer in mid and high season.